 Communicate transparently to everyone what you prioritised and why (including the constraints), and you stand a better chance of not coming across as a nay-sayer to those championing the 7–9 themes that didn’t make it for now.
 Constraints actually “made” most of the decisions for you, and those around you will either live with them or influence changing the constraints.

 Counterintuitively, constraints can also boost your creativity.
 Curtailed by e.g. only having limited tools or materials (either in quantity or variety), one needs to find creative ways of using those.
 Characters in fiction, such as Angus MacGyver and Jack Bauer, flourish when facing extreme situations with limited resources.

-Creating crossword puzzles is another fine example of creativity being stimulated by constraints.
+Creating crossword puzzles is another fine example of constraints sparking creativity.
 Crossing words across with words down severely restricts the words you can choose, so you need to get really creative with your vocabulary.

-Constraints are so cool that this whole story was written with one constraint.
+Constraints in Product Management are so cool that this whole story was written with one constraint.
 Can you identify what it was?
 Comments are welcome!

 (Crossposted at Product Coalition.)